visol/ext-powermail/Documentation/ForEditors/ManageMailsWithBackendModule/Index.rst

 Manage Mails with Backend Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Choose a page where some mails from powermail are stored and open the powermail Backend Module on the left side.
+Open the Mail Backend Module and choose a page in the foldertree.
+All mails are listed.

 |img-77|